netstim/leaddbs-manual/MER_QuickstartGuide.md

 2. Toggle the implanted tracks on and off `Central, Anterior, Posterior, Lateral, Medial`.

-3. Change the location of the MER site by
+3. Change the location of the MER site by:

     - Entering the position in the edit box

   OR

     - Using the arrow keys to change the position along the track
        - Hold `Shift` to increase step size.
        - Hold `option` to decrease step size.
               - note: Choose a toggle button for the electrode of interest.

-4. Mark a recording site using keyboard shortcuts
+4. Mark a recording site using keyboard shortcuts.
+Reserved keys:
-- Reserved keys:
     - `spacebar = "generic"`
     - `m = "MER"`
     - `l = "LFP"`